BakhtiyorRasulov/exadel-devops-sandbox/Task5/README.md

 We are going to use terraform to automate instance creation and docker installation;
 We are goint to create additional resources like:
-1. Centos central for Ansible control machine
+1. Ubuntu central for Ansible control machine
-2. Centos workstation 1
+2. Ubuntu workstation 1
-3. Centos workstation 2
+3. Ubuntu workstation 2

 `terraform apply -var-file="secret.tfvars" -auto-approve`

 ### STEP 2 ###

 Ansibel comes with different control styles:
 * Ad-hoc
 * Playbook

 Basically ad-hoc is one liner, command line option.